oracle/weblogic-azure/README.md

         * Select to upload certificates for Oracle WebLogic Server.
         * Select to upload certificates for Oracle HTTP Server.
 * Key software components for Oracle WebLogic Server
     * Oracle WebLogic Server Enterprise Edition.
-The version is consistent with the selected image, e.g., if you select **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3**, the version is 12.2.1.3.0.
-The oracle home is `/u01/app/wls/install/oracle/middleware/oracle_home`.
+Version as described in the selected base image.
+The `ORACLE_HOME` is `/u01/app/wls/install/oracle/middleware/oracle_home`.
     * Oracle JDK.
-The version is consistent with the selected image, e.g., if a user selects **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3**, the version is JDK 8.
-The Java home is `/u01/app/jdk/jdk-${version}`.
+The version as described in the selected base image.
+The `JAVA_HOME` is `/u01/app/jdk/jdk-${version}`.
-    * The recent PostgreSQL JDBC driver and Microsoft SQL JDBC driver.
+    * In addition to the database drivers that come standard with WLS, the offer includes the most recent supported PostgreSQL JDBC driver and Microsoft SQL JDBC driver.
 The drivers are stored in `/u01/app/wls/install/oracle/middleware/oracle_home/wlserver/server/lib/`.
-    * An domain with the Administration Server up configured based on the inputting Administrator user name and credentials.
-The default domain name is `wlsd`, the domain path is `/u01/domains/wlsd/`.
+    * A WLS domain with the Administration Server up and running.
+Sign in to the Administration Server is with the Administrator user name and credentials provided to the offer.
+The default domain name is `adminDomain`, the domain path is `/u01/domains/adminDomain/`.
 You are able to access the Administration Server and manage the domain via URL `http://<admin-vm-hostname>:7001/console/`.
-By default, the offer configures the Administration Server with a self-signed certificate, you are able to access it with HTTPS `https://<admin-vm-hostname>:7002/console/`.
+By default, the offer configures the Administration Server with a self-signed TLS certificate.
+You are able to access it with HTTPS `https://<admin-vm-hostname>:7002/console/`.
     * A dynamic cluster with spcified number of Managed Servers running.
-The number of Managed servers is specified by **Initial Dynamic Cluster Siz**.
+The number of Managed servers is specified by **Initial Dynamic Cluster Size**.
 The cluster size is specified by **Maximum Dynamic Cluster Size**.
-    * TLS/SSL termination if you select to configure WebLogic Administration Console on HTTPS (Secure) port, with your own TLS/SSL certificate.
-The offer sets up the Administration Server with the inputting identity key store and trust key store, and the default secure port is `7002`.
+    * If you select to configure WebLogic Administration Console on HTTPS (Secure) port, TLS/SSL termination is performed with your own TLS/SSL certificate.
+The offer sets up the Administration Server with identity key store and trust key store provided to the offer.
+The default secure port is `7002`.
 The user also can upload the key stores directly or use key stores from Azure Key Vault.
 You have to configure the Custom DNS to make the HTTPS URL accessible.
     * Coherence Cache.
 If you select to enable Coherence Cache, the offer creates a data tier configured with Managed Coherence cache servers.
 * Key software components for Oracle HTTP Server
-    * Oracle HTTP Server Enterprise Edition.
-The version is consistent with the selected image, e.g., if you select **OHS 12.2.1.4.0 and JDK 8 on Oracle Linux 7.3**, the version is 12.2.1.4.0.
-The oracle home is `/u01/app/ohs/install/oracle/middleware/oracle_home`.
+    * Version as described in the selected base image.
+The `ORACLE_HOME` is `/u01/app/ohs/install/oracle/middleware/oracle_home`.
     * Oracle JDK.
-The version is consistent with the selected image, e.g., if a user selects **OHS 12.2.1.4.0 and JDK 8 on Oracle Linux 7.3**, the version is JDK 8.
-The Java home is `/u01/app/jdk/jdk${version}`.
+The version as described in the selected base image.
+The `JAVA_HOME` is `/u01/app/jdk/jdk-${version}`.
-    * An domain is configured based on the inputting node manager user name and credentials.
+    * A domain is configured based on the node manager user name and credentials provided by the user.
 The default domain name is `ohsStandaloneDomain`, the domain path is `/u01/domains/ohsStandaloneDomain/`.
     * An Oracle HTTP Server Component with default name `ohs_component`.
-    * TLS/SSL termination if you select to configure your own TLS/SSL certificate.
-The offer sets up the Oracle HTTP Server with the inputting identity key store and trust key store, and the default secure port is `4444`.
+    * If you select to configure your own TLS/SSL certificate, TLS/SSL termination is enabled.
+The offer sets up the Oracle HTTP Server with the provided identity key store and trust key store.
+The default secure port is `4444`.
 The user also can upload the key stores directly or use key stores from Azure Key Vault.
 You have to configure the Custom DNS to make the HTTPS URL accessible.
 * Database connectivity
+    * The offer provides database connectivity using username/password or Azure passwordless database access.
-    * Password connections to exiting Azure database for PostgreSQL, Oracle database, Azure SQL and MySQL.
+    * Username/password connections to existing Azure database for PostgreSQL, Oracle database, Azure SQL or MySQL.
 You can create data source connectivity to the database using connection string, database user name and password.
 For MySQL, the offer upgrades the built-in [Oracle WebLogic Server MySQL driver](https://aka.ms/wls-jdbc-drivers) with recent [MySQL Connector Java driver](https://mvnrepository.com/artifact/mysql/mysql-connector-java).
 The MySQL Connector Java driver is stored in `/u01/domains/preclasspath-libraries/` and loaded by setting the **PRE_CLASSPATH**.
     * Passwordless connections to Azure database for PostgreSQL and MySQL.
 Passwordless connection requires PostgreSQL or MySQL instance with Azure Managed Identity connection enabled.
 The offer downloads [Azure Identity Extension Libraries](https://azuresdkdocs.blob.core.windows.net/$web/java/azure-identity-extensions/1.0.0/index.html) to `/u01/domains/azure-libraries/` and loads them to the WLS runtime by setting **PRE_CLASSPATH** and **CLASS_PATH**.
 The offer also assigns the managed identity that has access to the database to user managed identity of VM.
 * Access URLs
     * Access to the Administration Server via HTTP.
 If you enable traffic to the Administration Server, the HTTP URLs is `http://<admin-vm-hostname>:7001/console/`.